dmrom7/geogbrowns/content/contact/contact.md

 ---
-# An instance of the Contact widget.
+# An instance of the People widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: contact